Polity: Overview

-In geopolitics, a polity can be manifested in different forms such as a state, an empire, an international organization, a political organization and other identifiable, resource-manipulating organizational structures.
+In geopolitics, a polity can manifest in different forms such as a province, a nation, a state, an empire, an international organization, a political organization or another identifiable, resource-manipulating organizational structure.
 A polity like a state does not need to be a sovereign unit.
-The most preeminent polities today are Westphalian states and nation-states, commonly referred to as countries and also incorrectly referred to by the term nations.
+The preeminent polities today are Westphalian states and nation-states, commonly referred to as countries.
+Note that the term country may refer to a variety of types of polity: usually to a sovereign state, but also to a state with limited recognition, a constituent country of a sovereign state, or a dependent territory.

-A polity encapsulates a vast multitude of organizations, many of which form the fundamental apparatus of contemporary states such as their subordinate civil and local government authorities.
-Polities do not need to be in control of any geographic areas, as not all political entities and governments have controlled the resources of one fixed geographic area.
-The historical Steppe Empires originating from the Eurasian Steppe are the most prominent example of non-sedentary polities.
-These polities differ from states because of their lack of a fixed, defined territory.
+A polity may encapsulate a multitude of organizations.
+Many of these form (or are involved in) the administrative apparatus of contemporary nation states: such as their subordinate civil, regional, and local government authorities.
+Polities may be non-sedentary populations (migratory or dispossessed or disconnected from their associated lands): they do not need to be in control of any geographic area and there have been examples of polities that have not controlled the resources of one fixed geographic area.
+The government of the historical Steppe Empires originating from the Eurasian Steppe was the most prominent example of non-sedentary polities.
+These polities differ from states and political entity polities because of their lack of fixed, defined territory.
 Empires also differ from states in that their territories are not statically defined or permanently fixed and consequently that their body politic was also dynamic and fluid.
 It is useful then to think of a polity as a political community.

 A polity can also be defined either as a faction within a larger (usually state) entity or at different times as the entity itself.
 For example, Kurds in Iraqi Kurdistan are parts of their own separate and distinct polity.
-However, they are also members of the sovereign state of Iraq which is itself a polity, albeit one which is much less specific and as a result much less cohesive.
-Therefore, it is possible for an individual to belong to more than one polity at a time.
+However, they are also members of the sovereign state of Iraq which is itself a polity, albeit one which is much less specific and, therefore, much less cohesive.
+Consequently, it is possible for an individual to belong to more than one polity at a time.

 Thomas Hobbes was a highly significant figure in the conceptualisation of polities, in particular of states.
 Hobbes considered notions of the state and the body politic in Leviathan, his most notable work.

-Polities do not necessarily need to be governments.
+Polities do not necessarily need to be managed by governments, civil management apparatus claiming broad jurisdiction over citizens and lands.
 A corporation, for instance, is capable of marshalling resources, has a governance structure, legal rights and exclusive jurisdiction over internal decision making.
-An ethnic community within a country or subnational entity may be a polity if they have sufficient organization and cohesive interests that can be furthered by such organization.
+An ethnic community within a country (or a coast to coast entity) may be a polity if they have sufficient organization and sufficiently cohesive or common interests that can be furthered by such organization.